-17.4.
+14.4.
 Access Method Support Routines

-Sometimes, strategies aren't enough information for the system to figure out how to use an index.
-Some access methods require additional support routines in order to work.
+Strategies aren't usually enough information for the system to figure out how to use an index.
+In practice, the access methods require additional support routines in order to work.
 For example, the B-tree access method must be able to compare two keys and determine whether one is greater than, equal to, or less than the other.
 Similarly, the R-tree access method must be able to compute intersections, unions, and sizes of rectangles.
 These operations do not correspond to operators used in qualifications in SQL queries; they are administrative routines used by the access methods, internally.